krishna3006b/newsWaveBackend/README.md

 - Each endpoint is now a separate file in the `api/ipfs/` directory
 - CORS is enabled for all endpoints
 - The API is optimized for serverless execution on Vercel
+- Environment variables are set directly in Vercel dashboard, not in vercel.json